 There are two ways to do a factory reset and bootloader repair.
-The first is using WebSerial through Chrome, and the second is using esptool via command line.
-We highly recommend using WebSerial through Chrome.
+The first is using WebSerial through a Chromium-based browser, and the second is using esptool via command line.
+We highly recommend using WebSerial through Chrome/Chromium.

 The next section walks you through the prerequisite steps needed for both methods.